lhwe/NAGPDB/README.md

 # Setup
 Put token and webhook url's into their respective places, then run `pip install -r requirements.txt`, then `python bot.py`

+# NOTE:
+To use this, you have to first uninstall all discord.py libraries for the code to work.